 # crontab -u root -l

-Enter the commands to be executed and time in crontab files.
+Enter the commands to be executed and their scheduled time in crontab files.
 Each line in the files contains six fields.
 The first five fields are the time when the specified command is executed, and the last field is the command to be executed.
 Fields are separated by spaces or tabs.
 The format is as follows:

 minute hour day-of-month month-of-year day-of-week commands